fabiana2611/fabiana2611.github.io/_posts/2025/2025-05-14-github-foundation.md

       </li>
       <li><b>How it works: </b>
         <ul>
-          <li>Transmits the code and its surrounding context to a large language model (e.g. Codex), which is hosted remotely (cloud-based models). </li>
+          <li>Transmits the code and its surrounding context to a large language model (e.g. Codex), which is hosted remotely (cloud-based models)</li>
           <li>(1) The request is sent to GitHub Copilot's servers, (2) forwarded to a proxy server that pre-processes the data (such as context and completion suggestions).
 The proxy filters user inputs, removing sensitive or personally identifiable information before sending the data to the cloud-based model, which means the suggestions are based on a sanitized version of the data, without leaking private code or sensitive data.
 (3) Then pass to the model.
-Once the model generates a suggestion, (4) it undergoes post-processing through the proxy server before being (5) sent back to your IDE.</li>
+Once the model generates a suggestion, (4) it undergoes post-processing through the proxy server before being (5) sent back to your IDE</li>
           <li>It sends small snippets of code (a few lines around the cursor) to GitHub’s servers, where an AI model processes the data and generates relevant code completions.
-These snippets are temporarily processed to provide real-time suggestions.</li>
+These snippets are temporarily processed to provide real-time suggestions</li>
           <li>Your input code → Pre-trained model hosted in the cloud → Tokenized input analyzed → Context-aware code suggestion returned</li>
           <li>No user-specific data is stored or logged persistently.
-The processing is done in memory, and once the suggestions are generated, the data is discarded, preserving user privacy.</li>
+The processing is done in memory, and once the suggestions are generated, the data is discarded, preserving user privacy</li>
-          <li>GitHub Copilot incorporates privacy-preserving techniques, such as differential privacy, to ensure that the model does not remember or retain data from individual user sessions. </li>
+          <li>GitHub Copilot incorporates privacy-preserving techniques, such as differential privacy, to ensure that the model does not remember or retain data from individual user sessions </li>
           <li>Duplication: GitHub Copilot is designed to avoid suggesting code that matches more than 150 characters from any single block in publicly available repositories</li>
         </ul>
       </li>
       <li><b>Chat: </b>
         <ul>
-          <li>Coding-related questions, explanations for code snippets, debugging help, and real-time code suggestions based on current coding environment.</li>
+          <li>Coding-related questions, explanations for code snippets, debugging help, and real-time code suggestions based on current coding environment./li>
-          <li>Avoid ambiguity (instead of use 'this' use specific termes or files).
-It provides context-aware responses based on open files and project structure</li>
+          <li>Works better when there are no ambiguity (instead of use 'this' use specific termes or files)</li>
           <li>Very effective for helping developers understand unfamiliar code by explaining its functionality, dependencies, and usage</li>
-          <li>Includes built-in feedback mechanisms, allowing users to rate suggestions by clicking thumbs-up or thumbs-down buttons. </li>
+          <li>Includes built-in feedback mechanisms, allowing users to rate suggestions by clicking thumbs-up or thumbs-down buttons </li>
-          <li>Builds a prompt by extracting relevant portions of the currently open file, taking into account the user’s cursor position, function signatures, surrounding comments, and contextual code. </li>
+          <li>Builds a prompt by extracting relevant portions of the currently open file, taking into account the user’s cursor position, function signatures, surrounding comments, and contextual code </li>
           <li>it cannot execute code directly within the chat interface</li>
         </ul>
       </li>